kleinech/angular-webpack2/README.md

 **IMPORTANT: always make sure to run** `npm start` **first!
 Otherwise the app is not running and therefore not loading when running the debugger.**

+Note: Debugging only works if no other JetBrains IDE is currently using the standard web debug port 63342.

 ## TSLint
 1. Go to `File -> Settings -> Language and Frameworks -> TypeScript -> TSLint`
 2. Set `Enabled` to true